Skip to main content

 Estimated Reading Time: 2 minutes

-The unemployment rates for metro Houston, Texas, and the nation declined in March, according to the Texas Workforce Commission (TWC).
-Houston’s unemployment rate fell from 4.6 to 4.3 percent, Texas from 4.4 to 4.1 percent, and the U.S. rate from 4.2 to 3.9 percent.
+The unemployment rates for metro Houston, Texas, and the nation inched up in May, according to the Texas Workforce Commission (TWC).
+Houston’s unemployment rate rose from 3.8 percent in April to 4.0 percent in May, Texas from 3.5 to 3.8 percent, and the U.S. from 3.5 to 3.7 percent.

-Among cities in the metro area for which TWC publishes unemployment rates, College Station had the lowest rate in March and Baytown the highest.
+Among cities in the metro area for which TWC publishes unemployment rates, College Station had the lowest rate in May and Port Arthur the highest.

 Prepared by Greater Houston Partnership Research